Wuwei, Gansu: Geography and climate

-Wuwei is located in the Hexi Corridor between the Tibetan plateau and Mongolian Plateau.
+Wuwei is located in the Hexi Corridor between the Tibetan Plateau and Mongolian Plateau.
 The south of Wuwei is higher than the north, with an elevation ranging from 1020 to 4874 m above sea-level.
 Its area is 33000 km2.
 Average annual temperature is 7.8 C. The climate is a cold desert climate (Köppen BWk), with precipitation between 60 and 610 mm.
 Evaporation is from 1400 to 3000 mm, creating a net loss of water each year.
-There are 2200–3000 sunlight hours each year and from 85–165 frost free days.
+There are 2200–3000 sunlight hours each year and 85–165 frost free days.
 Summer temperatures can be in excess of 45.0 C, in the shade are by no means unheard of.

 Southwest of Wuwei, there is a 230 m thick Tianzhu Formation made of clastics intercalated with sandy shale and shale.
 Minerals deposits occurring in the vicinity of Wuwei include graphite, iron, titanium, and limestone.

 A species of stone loach, Triplophysa wuweiensis, is named after Wuwei where it was first discovered.